jbnicolai/generator-bs/README.md

  - Font Awesome option
  - Built in [Grunt](http://gruntjs.com/)
  - HTML Templating with [Mozilla Nunjucks](http://mozilla.github.io/nunjucks/)
+ - Live reload :)
+ - Coffee Script support for custom scripting (if you are coffee script fan... )

 It can be used as a quick way to setup responsive bootstrap projects.